Free Shipping on all orders over $5 in the U.S.

-Welcome to the exciting realm where hemp extract oil, CBD oil, and Hemp oil converge!
-In this blog, we're embarking on a journey to unravel the mysteries surrounding these three terms that have taken the wellness world by storm.
+Welcome to the exciting realm where hemp extract vs. CBD oil vs. hemp oil converge.
+In this blog, we are embarking on a journey to unravel the mysteries surrounding these three terms that have taken the wellness world by storm.

-Hemp extract, CBD, and Hemp are often used interchangeably but have distinct characteristics and purposes.
-So, if you've ever needed clarification on the differences and similarities between these terms, fret not!
-We're here to shed light on the subject.
+Hemp extract, CBD, and hemp are often used interchangeably but have distinct characteristics and purposes.
+If you have ever needed clarification on the difference between CBD oil and hemp oil, fret not.
+We are here to shed light on the subject while also helping you understand the broader CBD oil vs hemp oil comparison.

 Where Do All Hemp Products Come From?

 Cannabis is the botanical name of a plant species.
-There are multiple strains of the Cannabis plant.
-One of the common strains is Cannabis Sativa (industrial hemp), where most sellers get Hemp and CBD Oil.
-Another of the common strains would be the Cannabis Indica (Marijuana) and Cannabis Ruderalis.
+Multiple strains of the cannabis sativa plant exist.
+One of the common strains is Cannabis sativa (industrial hemp), from which most sellers get hemp and CBD oil.
+Other common strains are Cannabis indica (marijuana) and Cannabis ruderalis.

 Industrial hemp also contains more than 113 other cannabinoids, even though they are only small trace amounts.
-Industrial Hemp is legal for cultivation in the USA according to the Farm Bill Act.
+According to the Farm Bill Act, industrial hemp is legal for cultivation in the USA.

 Types of Cannabinoids

-The reason for this is because of the THC content.
-THC provides psychoactive effects, making it popular to use for both medicinal and recreational.
+The reason for this is the amount of THC content.
+THC provides psychoactive effects, making it popular for both medicinal and recreational use.

 Cannabis ruderalis is the more uncommon of the two.
-Ruderalis does not grow as tall or as well as the other two strains, and unlike Marijuana, it has higher levels of CBD and lower THC levels.
-Mainly located in Russia and Europe and used strictly for medicinal purposes.
+Ruderalis does not grow as tall and has higher CBD levels and lower THC levels.
+It is mainly located in Russia and Europe and is used strictly for medicinal purposes.

-Hemp extract is a concentrated liquid derived from the hemp plant (Cannabis sativa).
-It is obtained by extracting beneficial compounds found in hemp, including cannabinoids, terpenes, flavonoids, and other phytochemicals.
+Hemp extract is a potent liquid made from the hemp plant (Cannabis sativa).
+Producers create this oil by extracting beneficial compounds like cannabinoids, terpenes, flavonoids, and other plant compounds.
+Unlike hemp seed oil, hemp extract contains cannabinoids and is often used when consumers want measurable benefits from cannabinoids.

-The extraction process typically involves methods like CO2 extraction or solvent extraction to separate these compounds from the plant material.
-One prominent component of hemp extract is cannabidiol (CBD), a non-intoxicating cannabinoid known for its potential therapeutic properties.
+The extraction process typically involves CO2 or other extraction processes to separate these compounds from the plant material.
+One prominent component of hemp extract is CBD, a non-intoxicating cannabinoid known for its potential therapeutic properties.
+With this in mind, it becomes easier to understand what is hemp extract and how it differs from hemp seed oil.

 What Is CBD Oil?

 CBD, short for cannabidiol, is a naturally occurring compound found in the cannabis plant.
 It belongs to a class of compounds called cannabinoids, which interact with the body's endocannabinoid system.
-Unlike its well-known counterpart THC, CBD does not have psychoactive properties, meaning it does not cause a "high" sensation.
+Unlike THC, CBD does not have psychoactive properties.

-CBD has gained significant attention due to its potential therapeutic effects.
-Research suggests that CBD may assist with discomfort, relaxation, and sleep.
-It is believed to interact with various receptors in the body, influencing the endocannabinoid system and other neurotransmitter systems.
+CBD has gained attention because of its potential therapeutic effects.
+Research suggests CBD may assist with discomfort, relaxation, sleep, and more.
+These benefits of CBD supplement the endocannabinoid system through various pathways.

 Zatural CBD oil products